📢 NEW RELEASE ALERT

 Power

-Python has a robust and diverse set of third-party libraries and frameworks that can handle different aspects of the ETL process, such as data extraction, transformation, loading, and workflow management.
-Some standard Python tools and frameworks for ETL are Pandas, Beautiful Soup, Odo, Airflow, Luigi, and Bonobo.
+Python has a robust and diverse set of third-party libraries and frameworks that can handle different aspects oIf you’re setting up ETL using Python, some standard Python tools and frameworks you’ll work with include Pandas, Beautiful Soup, Odo, Airflow, Luigi, and Bonobo.

 These tools and frameworks provide features and functionalities that can enhance the performance and efficiency of the ETL process, such as data cleaning, data aggregation, data merging, data analysis, data visualization, web scraping, data movement, workflow management, scheduling, logging, and monitoring.